A software engineer and academic researcher from Los Angeles and Hanoi. Senior undergraduate ('26) studying Computer Science at Pomona College.

 Julianne Louie*, Tara Mukund*, Chau Vu* , Daniel Epstein, and Alexandra Papoutsaki.

-Honorable Mention Best Paper (Top 5% of Submissions) at CHI 2025
+Honorable Mention Best Paper (Top 5%) at CHI 2025

 Details